Organa-DNA/dna/_docs/board-of-directors.md

 This is the template for our quarterly board meetings.

-1. ACKNOWLEDGEMENT OF COUNTRY
+1. ATTENDANCE, MINUTES ETC
+Check in round
+Nomination of Meeting Leader and Minute Taker Acknowledgement of Country
+Minutes of previous meeting and matters arising Disclosure of Interests
+Any other Business

 2. FOR DECISION
-- Approval of Minutes of the last meeting
-- Financials (liquidity)
-- EOY
+Financial statements
+Operating costs review

-3. FOR DISCUSSION
+FOR DISCUSSION
-- Check in on yearly goals / activities
-- Retrospective
-- Check in on voluntary roles and time commitments
+Review of financial value in the entity
+Review of Decision Log
+Health check of the home, Community and brand

-4. ANY OTHER BUSINESS
+ANY OTHER BUSINESS

+NEXT MEETING